 Taxotere Hair Loss Lawsuits

-If you or a loved one has suffered permanent hair loss (alopecia areata) after undergoing chemotherapy for breast cancer, Taxotere or other products containing docetaxel may be the culprit.
-Below, you will find more information about the drug Taxotere, persistent hair loss, and your legal options.
+If you or a loved one have suffered permanent hair loss (alopecia areata) after undergoing chemotherapy, Taxotere use or other products containing docetaxel may be the culprit.
+This article has more information about Taxotere, persistent hair loss, and legal options.

 Taxotere at a Glance

 Taxotere is the brand name for Sanofi's chemotherapy drug consisting of docetaxel.
 The FDA first approved the drug in 1996, and doctors use it for the treatment of breast cancer and other forms of cancer.

 Doctors administer the drug intravenously.
 It slows or halts the division of fast-growing cancer cells.
 One of the reasons so many breast cancer patients take Taxotere is that they only need chemo once every three weeks.
 Many other chemo drugs require weekly treatment.
 Given the terrible side effects of many of these drugs, only having to undergo chemotherapy treatment once every three weeks is a comfort for many patients.

 Hair Loss Is Common With Chemotherapy

 Regardless of the type of cancer drug a patient takes, hair loss is likely.
 According to experts at the Mayo Clinic, this is a common side effect of most chemo drugs.
 Usually, a person's hair grows back once they stop treatment.

 Many patients chose to sue Sanofi, but not because they suffered hair loss.
 They initiated their product liability litigation against the company because it stated that, after taking Taxotere, their hair would grow back.
 When patients' hair was still gone after months (or even years), they wanted someone to hold the drug manufacturer accountable.